This is the top of this pageSite menu here

 • Facility information

 No.59 From Rio to Tokyo!
-Tokyo 2020 Olympic and Paralympic Games finally start
+The Tokyo 2020 Olympic and Paralympic Games are finally starting

 Mario jumped into a clay pipe at the Shibuya intersection with a red ball, warped all at once and arrived halfway around the world in Brazil, and the person who suddenly stood up from the clay pipe that appeared in the center of the stadium was none other than Prime Minister Abe!